 Before the semester begins, you will need to sign up for academic classes with your Student Success Coach.
 You can find your Student Success Coach by visiting https://calbaptist.edu/life-at-cbu/student-support-services/academic-advising/find-my-student-success-coach and selecting your major.
 Click on the link to find contact information and set up an in-person or virtual appointment.
 Your Student Success Coach will walk you through how to find your degree guide and sign up for classes.

 After signing up for academic classes with your success coach, you need to select a flight lab by meeting with our Flight Line Scheduler.
 They will help determine a 2-hour block within the 6.5-hour block timeframe of the specific flight lab class.
 The 6.5-hour block time deconflicts your flight lab from other academic classes to allow you the flexibility to fly earlier or later within that flight block should you need to due to weather or other factors.

 Once the 2-hour block has been assigned, you may look to take an academic class should it be within the 6.5-hour timeframe but outside the 2-hour block.
 Should your flight lab be during chapel, you will need alternative chapel approval if the 2-hour block precludes you from attending chapel.

 Attend the Inprocessing Session

-The Inprocessing Session is held a few days before classes begin.
-Please keep this week clear and be on the lookout for an email from the Aviation Department for the exact date and time.
+The Freshman Inprocessing Session is held immediately after the All Aviators Meeting.
+Please keep this first week of classes clear and be on the lookout for an email from the Aviation Department for the exact date and time.